UI for selecting data from Vector Map Level 0

 interface for interactively selecting and importing data from a Vector

-specify the folder containing the data base.
-For more on using
+vector that specifies the folder containing the data base.
+For more

 devicename uses the logical device (volume) name specified

-the VMAP0 CD-ROM.
-Under the Windows® operating system it could
+drive containing the VMAP0 CD-ROM.
+Under the Windows® operating

 Under other UNIX® systems it could be